alexk99/the_router/bras/pppoe_bras_howto_eng.md

 To identify a pppoe subscriber the following radius attributes could be used:
 User-Name, Acct-Session-ID.

-To use User-name attribute as a subscriber's identificator sysctl variable "ppp_1session_per_username" must be turned on.
+To use User-name attribute as a subscriber's identification sysctl variable "ppp_1session_per_username" must be turned on.

-### 7.2 Add subsriber's ip address to the ip set containing blocked/unauthorised subscriber's ip addresses
+### 7.2 Add subscriber's ip address to the ip set containing blocked/unauthorized subscriber's ip addresses

 	echo User-Name=user1,Vendor-Specific="TheRouter,therouter_pbr=1" | radclient 192.168.5.111:3799 coa secret